Pascha-404/Gameshop/README.md

 # Gameshop
-// It is a website for selling games online.
-I'm working with a logic for a cart-system and a api which is made available by an online-shop.
+// It is a website for movies with informations about rating and playtime.
+I'm working with a logic for a cart-system, to show how much time will be spend.
+The api is provided by TVmaze.